-The 12.6km elevated line from Bearing to Samutprakarn will involve the construction of nine new stations along the route.
-The stations are designed to stand along the median of Sukhumvit road with few of them integrated with other mass transit lines.
+The 12.6km elevated line from Bearing to Samutprakarn involved the construction of nine new stations along the route.
+The stations are designed to stand along the median of Sukhumvit road with a few of them integrated with other mass transit lines.

-A 48-acre depot capable of housing 40 three-car trains will be built at the ending point of the route near Bang Pu.
-The Operation Control Centre (OCC) and administration buildings for the project will also be located in the depot area.
+A 48-acre depot capable of housing 40 three-car trains were built at the ending point of the route near Bang Pu.
+The Operation Control Centre (OCC) and administration buildings for the project were also located in the depot area.

-The Bearing- Samutprakarn extension line is expected to serve up to 57,000 passengers a day when it is complete in 2017.
-Preliminary construction works of the project started in 2012.
-The estimated cost of the project is THB 24.54bn ($763.5m).
+The Bearing-Samutprakarn extension line can serve up to 57,000 passengers a day.
+Preliminary construction works of the project were started in 2012 and the extension was completed at a cost of THB24.54bn ($763.5m).

-A total of 16 stations have been identified for the Mo Chit-Khu Khot section of the MRT Green Line extension.
-The depot housing 36 trains and the OCC will be located near Khu Khot station.
+A total of 16 stations were built for the Mo Chit-Khu Khot section of the MRT Green Line extension.
+The depot housing 36 trains and the OCC is built near Khu Khot station.

 Rolling stock for the Bangkok MRT Green line extension

-Both sections of the Green Line extension will be operated with 750V DC rolling stock with three to six cars.
+Both sections of the Green Line extension are operated with 750V DC rolling stock with three to six cars.

 Contractors involved with Bangkok MRT Green Line Extension

 Ch.
-Karnchang Public Company of Thailand was awarded a contract worth $74.6m in April 2013 for track laying and electrical systems for the Bearing-Samutprakarn section of the Green Line extension.
+Karnchang Public Company of Thailand was awarded a $74.6m contract in April 2013 for track laying and electrical systems for the Bearing-Samutprakarn section of the Green Line extension.